LisaHackett97/fun-space-quiz/README.md

  need to stop user being able to answer same question.
 Bug: can keep answering same q and score keeps incrementing
  <!-- function to limit number of questions in game -->

-changed colors used color pciker in wave extension and [this site](https://www.colorcombos.com/combolibrary.html) [Back to table of contents](#table-of-contents)
+[Back to table of contents](#table-of-contents)

 ### Bugs